nguntupallis/bbcNewsKotlin/README.md

 Before running the project, make sure you have the following prerequisites installed:

 - Java Development Kit (JDK) 11
-- Gradle build tool
+- Gradle build tool(version 8.1.1)
+- Android SDK(version 34.0.1)
-- Android SDK
+- Android Emulator(version 32.1.12)
+- Docker(version 4.19.0 (106363))
-- Docker
+  - Instructions for installing Docker can be found [here](https://docs.docker.com/engine/install/).
+- Android Virtual Device (AVD) with Pixel 6
+  - Create an AVD with the Pixel 6 device configuration using the Android Virtual Device Manager.
+  - Configure the AVD to match the desired specifications for your tests.

 ## Setup Instructions